 of daily life, to transcend all evils with the joy of music.”

-• Introduction of names, meaning, and clothing.
+• Introduction of names and their meanings, descriptions of clothing.

 • Introduction/explanation of musical instruments.

 • Explanations of each song with its story and moral value.

 • Involvement of children, parents, and teachers by encouraging them to sing and clap along.